-In other words, it is possible that there is no way to anatomically distinguish between neuronal mechanisms that support coding from mechanisms that support shifts in coding.
-While it could be argued that evidence of multiple sites of integration in cortical neurons (Larkum, Zhu, & Sakmann, 1999) is inconsistent with this idea, the results above show that attentional modulation of the neural code is not sufficient to explain the functional role of inputs at different cortical layers, instead suggesting that these mechanisms may be more important for learning or other processes.
+In other words, it is possible that there is no way to anatomically distinguish between neuronal mechanisms that support coding per-se from mechanisms that support shifts in coding.
+While it could be argued that evidence of multiple sites of integration in cortical neurons (Larkum et al., 1999) is inconsistent with this idea, the results above show that attentional modulation of the neural code is not sufficient to explain the functional role of inputs at different cortical layers, instead suggesting that these mechanisms may be more important for learning or other processes.

-4.5 Main Predictions.
+Main Predictions

 The fact that our simulation shows modulation effects consistent with physiological recordings suggests that we should not necessarily expect explicit gating circuitry in neural systems responsible for attentional phenomena.
-Furthermore, the informing signals do not have to explicitly represent the attentional space, that is, a spatial attention effect is not necessarily mediated by a topographic input.
+Furthermore, the informing signals do not have to explicitly represent the "attentional space", i.e., a spatial attention effect is not necessarily mediated by a topographic input.

-Our model strongly predicts that a neuron's preferred stimulus will depend on attentional state.
+Our model strongly predicts that a neuron's "preferred stimulus" will depend on attentional state.
 Moreover, the behavior of a single neuron in this model cannot be well characterized by measurements of attentional modulation of only a single sensory stimulus.
 This prediction is consistent with experimental results discussed above, but it should be possible to test it more explicitly using currently available experimental techniques.

-The model also suggests that stronger modulations are expected when the complexity of the input grows relative to the capacity of the system.
+The model also suggests that stronger mod-

+ulations are expected when the complexity of the input grows, relative to the capacity of the system.